|

 The asylum determination and appeals process

-making process in relation to asylum.
-The focus of the asylum application
+decision making process in relation to asylum.
+The focus of the

-and decisions about leave to remain and deportation are based exclusively
+asylum application and decisions about leave to remain and deportation

-begun to bring the welfare of the children more to the fore in bringing
+have begun to bring the welfare of the children more to the fore

-legal challenges against deportation and have, for example, asked
+in bringing legal challenges against deportation and have, for

-the court to require a report on the children’s circumstances as
+example, asked the court to require a report on the children's

-proceedings in Scotland, in order to ensure that the welfare of
+Act into asylum proceedings in Scotland, in order to ensure that

-the child is fully considered when asylum decisions are made.
+the welfare of the child is fully considered when asylum decisions

 of the needs of all family members in respect of the "legacy